How to Install GitHub Desktop on Ubuntu 22.04 or 20.04

 sudo sh -c 'echo "deb [arch=amd64 signed-by=/etc/apt/keyrings/mwt-desktop.gpg] https://mirror.mwt.me/shiftkey-desktop/deb/ any main" > /etc/apt/sources.list.d/mwt-desktop.list'

-After importing one of the mirrors, it is recommended that you run a quick APT update to ensure that the newly added lists are reflected.
+After importing a mirror, run a quick APT update to reflect the newly added lists.

 sudo apt update